 The APS is currently in discussion with the govt MBS (Medicare Benefits Schedule), in the hopes that the number of sessions may be increased .

-I work with children, usually over the age of 10 on their own, I work with the parents of children younger than 10, adolescents and adults of ALL ages.
-Perhaps my teaching years were the big clue to me that I feel some particular empathy with young people, and I believe, they with me.
+I work with children, usually over the age of 11 on their own, I work with the parents of children younger than 10.
+I work with adolescents and adults of ALL ages.
+Perhaps my teaching years were the big clue to me that I feel some particular empathy with young people.

 Diagnosis of mental health problems for your child/children is better done by a GP or paediatrician who can eliminate other organic or medical factors first.